dwoodhouse1/JS-Array/README.md

 Submission #3 - Changes

-- Removed the Meerkat the functionality behind it (goodbye old friend).
+- Removed the Meerkat image and the functionality behind it (goodbye old friend).